C-D-Lewis/rebble-docs/source/pebble/guides/app-resources/index.md

 - [Images](./images.md) - How to add image resources to a project and display them in your app.
 - [Pebble Draw Command File Format](./pdc-format.md) - The binary file format description for Pebble Draw Command Frames, Images and Sequences.
 - [Platform-specific Resources](./platform-specific.md) - How to include different resources for different platforms, as well as how to include a resource only on a particular platform.
+- [Raw Data Files](./raw-data-files.md) - How to add raw data resources to a project and read them in your app.
 - [System Fonts](./system-fonts.md) - A complete list of all the system fonts available for use in Pebble projects.